R. J. Rushmore III, Ph.D.

 Location: W-702, BUSM

-Dr. Rushmore is interested in the neural circuits underlying visual neglect, in the capacity of the brain to undergo adaptive or maladaptive change following injury or reversible deactivation of cerebral cortical areas and in the use of non-invasive brain stimulation in normal and brain-damaged subjects.
+Dr. Rushmore is interested in the neural circuits underlying visual neglect, in the capacity of the brain to undergo adaptive or maladaptive change following injury or developmental challenges.
+He uses invasive and non-invasive reversible deactivation of cerebral cortical areas to study brain function and to encourage restoration of function after brain damage.

 Dr. Rushmore has received the 2008 CFA Educator of the Year in Graduate Sciences Award and the 2014 CFA Educator of the Year in Pre-clinical Sciences.
-He is the course director for the first year medical school Neuroscience course and teaches a graduate course in Advanced Human Neuroanatomy.
-He also teaches in the Medical Histology, Systems Neuroscience, and Cellular Organization of Tissues courses.
+He is the course director and instructor for the first year medical school Neuroscience course and co-directs a graduate course in Advanced Human Neuroanatomy (with Dr. Kathy Rockland).
+He also teaches in the Medical Histology, Systems Neuroscience, Methods in Neuroscience, and The Cellular Organization of Tissues courses.
+He also teaches neuroanatomy to second year and third year medical students.
 He is an adviser for students in the GMS Master of Medical Sciences Program and is an at-large adviser for medical students through the Academy of Advisers.
+He is presently the ombudsman for graduate students in the Department of Anatomy and Neurobiology and was the director of the Department graduate programs from 2008-2013.